 3. Run SFC Scan via PowerShell

-Running an SFC (System File Checker) scan in PowerShell is an efficient method to ensure the integrity and stability of the Windows operating system.
-SFC scan safeguards against potential software failures, unexpected crashes, application malfunctions, or even security vulnerabilities arising from compromised system files.
+SFC (System File Checker) scan in PowerShell checks the integrity and stability of the Windows operating system.
+It safeguards against potential software errors and security vulnerabilities arising from compromised system files.

-If the Command Prompt is not opening on your PC or opens and closes immediately in Windows 11 or 10, it may be due to corrupted or missing system files.
-You can perform an SFC scan to repair those files.
-This method can also help if the Command Prompt is not showing the output when you run a command,
+If the Command Prompt opens and closes immediately in Windows 10 or 11, it may be due to a corrupt or missing system file.
+An SFC scan can repair those files.
+This method can also help if the Command Prompt is not showing the output when you run a command.

 1. Launch PowerShell as an administrator.